 - Wound care.
 A variety of wound care techniques may be used, depending on the extent of injury.

 - Surgery.
 People who have experienced severe frostbite may in time need surgery or amputation to remove dead or decaying tissue.

 - Hyperbaric oxygen therapy.
 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized room.
-Some patients showed improved symptoms after this therapy.
+Some patients show improved symptoms after this therapy.
 But more study is needed.